Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

 3. Drink enough water…

-We know you’ve heard this time and time again from people who say it, but we have personally experienced it.
+We know you’ve heard this time and time again, but we have personally experienced it.

 When you are dehydrated your hair not only feels drier to the touch but tangles more easily.